LBaaS/lbaas-api/README.md

-9) install gearman ( can be local for testing or on a system of your choice ) sudo apt-get install gearman-job-server     <<  should also start gearmand
+9) install gearman ( can be local for testing or on a system of your choice ) sudo apt-get install gearman-job-server     <<  should also start gearmand Note, you may need to change /etc/default/gearman-job-server  to listen on 0.0.0.0 rather than 127.0.0.1

 10) check config params
 lbaas.config defines run time params, this is setup for local testing by default